FAQs

 It’s important to clearly define which goal you are focusing on, and in your proposal, demonstrate how your solution helps achieve that specific goal.

-How should we scope “youths in need” in the challenge statement?
+How should we scope “youths in need” in the design challenge?

 It is up to the team to decide and justify, based on your insights and target outcome(s) you would like to achieve.
 You can refer to the examples of “youths in need” in the information booklet for inspiration.